elenagutiv/ga-wfas/README.md

 Further parameters relative to the genetic algorithm and experiment specification can be introduced in the right format by command line or using the header file inc/params.h

 # Experiments
-The following experiments can be carried out using our tool and the set of benchmarks in the folder tests.
+The following experiments can be carried out using our tool and the set of benchmarks *Random*, in the folder tests/newrandp/Random.
 For further details on these experiments you can read our work on this problem, which will be soon available online and referenced in this repository.

 ## Genetic Algorithm vs Random Search experiment